MrDham/OpenTheremin_V4_with_MIDI/README.md

 CV GATE:

-CV GATE processing from antennas to output jack is exactly the same as in open theremin V4.
-You can control your analog devices and MIDI devices side by side.
+CV GATE processing from antennas to output jack is the same as in classic open theremin V4.
+I just increased precision of associated mathematics to follow more accurately audio and MIDI frequency so as you can control your analog devices and MIDI devices side by side.

 CALIBRATION: